Anshita-Rajput/Project/README.md

 # Project
-have a project in this respo
+Have a fullstack project in this repo
-fullstack project